 "You don't want me to touch you anymore."

 She slid closer, the satin rustling against the sheets made it hard for him to think.
 "How do you know that?"

 He fought down the anger that was threatening.
 He didn't want to hurt her.
-But she was smiling and that confused him and he exploded again.
+But she was smiling and that confused him.
 "You made it pretty damn clear, Deanna.
 I can tell when you want me to touch you and when you don't.
 I can see your body respond to me, and I can see when it shrivels every time I get near.
 I'm not stupid."